 Co-led with the Governor’s Office, the 32 young women on the Cabinet ensure that the Young Women’s Initiative of Minnesota remains grounded in young women’s lived experiences and their community-specific challenges and solutions.
 YWCA St. Paul is funded by WFMN to provide leadership development and payment to the young women who share their influence and perspective on grantmaking committees, advocacy at the Capitol, through narrative shifting communications, and as a cohort dedicated to creating a Minnesota where every young woman thrives.

 Young women are the future of Minnesota.
 That’s why we’re making direct investments in the ideas and solutions of the WFMN Innovators – 33 young women (ages 16-24) whose leadership advances key recommendations from the Blueprint for Action.

 The Innovators program incorporates mentoring and coaching at each step and is being replicated by the eight women’s foundations participating in the National Philanthropic Collaborative of Young Women’s Initiatives.

 Black Visions, a direct service community partner, is coordinating 15 coaches representing YWI MN’s target communities who have extensive professional experience working with young women.
 Coaches mentor the Innovator cohorts through one-to-one coaching and convenings on project management, process and professional and leadership development.

 Teen Tech Centers

-The Women’s Foundation is the founding member and host of the National Philanthropic Collaborative of Young Women’s Initiatives.
+The Women’s Foundation is the founding member of the National Philanthropic Collaborative of Young Women’s Initiatives.
 Women’s foundations across the country are leading young women’s initiatives in their communities – and replicating the successful WFMN Innovator program – so young women everywhere can thrive.

 Together, we are building a powerful, cross-sector movement led with and by young women driving solutions and change now, community by community, across Minnesota.